-Those in the art did not conclude that Rothman provided any motivation to a POSA to remove fucose by reducing or eliminating α 1,6-fucosyltransferase activity and to create the claimed mammalian host cell.
+Those in the art did not conclude that Rothman provided any motivation to a POSA to remove fucose by knocking out an α 1,6-fucosyltransferase gene and to create the claimed fucosyltransferase knock-out host cell.

 Further, Harris is actually at odds with what Petitioners argue.
 The quotes from Harris that fucose is important for Fc receptor binding suggest the presence of fucose is necessary-teaching away from its removal.
 (Ex.
 1003, 1592, right col.) Accordingly, Petitioners' alleged "link between removal of fucose and improved ADCC" could not have been gleaned from the contents of Harris.
 Petitioners' assertion to the contrary is based on hindsight knowledge of the present invention and is entirely unsupported by Harris.
-Harris does not provide any motivation to a POSA to prevent or decrease the addition of fucose by reducing or eliminating α 1,6-fucosyltransferase activity by creating the claimed mammalian host cells.
+Harris does not provide any motivation to a POSA to prevent or decrease the addition of fucose by knocking out α1,6-fucosyltransferase and by creating the claimed fucosyltransferase knock-out host cells having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains."